-In addition, the Department will also carry out repair and capital projects refurbishment. for 24 departments, including correctional centres, police stations, courts and office buildings.
+In addition, the Department will also carry out refurbishment, repair and capital projects for 24 departments, including correctional centres, police stations, courts and office buildings.

 The execution of these projects is expected to cost R 3.5-billion in 2024/25.
-Of this amount, 167 projects will be executed at police facilities (R 375-million), 171 projects will be executed at judicial facilities (R 542- million) and 20 projects will be executed at correctional facilities (R 286-million).
+Of this amount, 167 projects will be executed at police facilities (R 375-million), 171 projects will be executed at judicial facilities (R 542-million) and 20 projects will be executed at correctional facilities (R 286-million).
+The balance will be spent on office buildings, residences and other facilities.